lucprincen/website/content/post/2017-06-17-my-kid-has-a-merge-error.md

 I've also begun working on a tool that can make our lives, and the lives of everybody with and everyone around someone with autism easier.

-The tool is acutally a webapp with the working title of Plan Ahoy, which I'm writing in Laravel and Vue.
+The tool is actually a webapp with the working title of Plan Ahoy, which I'm writing in Laravel and Vue.

 It will make visual planning a lot easier than it is right now.
 It's definitely not finished yet, although I would've wanted it to.
 But I haven't quit my job for nothing; I'll be spending a lot of time on it in months to come.
 I'll use this blog as a sort of dev-journal, so if you're interested, please check back.
 And again: if you have questions, feel free to leave them in the comments.